-The Council is participating in the Local Authority Mortgage Scheme.
+The Council advanced in 2011/12 £2m with Lloyds Banking Group as part of the Local Authority Mortgage Scheme.
+This scheme is aimed at first time buyers and the advance reflects the Council's share of financial assistance through the provision of an indemnity.
 Lloyds Bank plc. required a five year deposit from the Council to match the five year life of the indemnity.
 The deposit placed with the bank provides an integral part of the mortgage lending and is treated as capital expenditure and a loan to a third party.
 The Capital Financing Requirement (CFR) will increase by the amount of the total indemnity.
 The deposit is due to be returned in full at maturity, with interest paid either annually or on maturity.
 Once the deposit matures and funds are returned to the Council, the returned funds are classed as a capital receipt and the CFR will reduce accordingly.
 As this is a temporary (5 year) arrangement and the funds will be returned in full, there is no need to set aside prudent provision to repay the debt liability in the interim period, so there is no MRP application.